Ben Shelton rallies to beat Karen Khachanov in Toronto final

 The 22-year-old Shelton, seeded fourth, became the first American winner in the Masters 1000 hard-court event since Andy Roddick in 2003.
 Shelton also won on hard courts in Tokyo in 2023 and on clay in Houston last year.

+“It’s a surreal feeling,” Shelton said.
+“It’s been a long week, not an easy path to the final.
+My best tennis came out when it mattered most.
+I was clutch, I persevered, I was resilient.
+All the qualities I like to see in myself.”

 Shelton will move up a spot to a career-high sixth in the world.
-He had 16 aces against Khachanov a night after topping second-seeded Taylor Fritz 6-4, 6-3 in an all-American semifinal match.
+He beat Khachanov a night after topping second-seeded Taylor Fritz 6-4, 6-3 in an all-American semifinal match.

+The winner had seven of his 16 aces in the third set, and ended the match by winning 14 consecutive points on serve.

 The 29-year-old Khachanov has seven career victories — all on hard courts.
 In the semifinals, he survived a match point in another third-set tiebreaker against top-seeded Alexander Zverev.